eidheim/Simple-Web-Server/README.md

 Simple-Web-Server
 =================

-A very simple, fast, multithreaded and platform independent HTTP server implemented using C++11 and Boost::Asio.
+A very simple, fast, multithreaded and platform independent HTTP server implemented using C++11 and Boost.Asio.
 Makes it easy to create REST resources for a C++ application.

 ### Features

 * Thread pool
+* Platform independent
 * HTTP persistent connection (for HTTP/1.1)
 * Simple way to add REST resources using regex for method and path, and anonymous functions